boraty14/HitJackpot/README.txt

-This project is developped according to given case instructions.
+This project is developed according to given case instructions.
 You can play the game from game scene.
 For visual part, you can click spin button to get a random spin animation between slow, normal and fast.
 You can set visual spinning settings from "Assets/Game/Data/Spin Settings.asset" Additionally, you can test a specific spin animation from GameScene hierarchy "UI/SlotModel/SlowWindow"